 Be sure to check them to avoid pitting and corrosion of your hull – if not checked, this can be one of the most costly things to put right as your boat may need to be re-plated.

-We hope this post was helpful and if you have any other tips or advice, please feel free to share them in the comments below!
-We love to hear from you and share your wisdom.
+We hope you found our guide to narrowboat hull Blacking helpful.
+If you have any other tips, tricks or advice, please feel free to leave them in the comments below.
+We love hearing from you!

 All Images courtesy of Northwich Dry Dock